7 Children Realistic Fiction Books Like The Penderwicks

 This is a fun book, and it’s a story about a kid named Albie.
 He goes to school, and he’s almost good at sports.
 He can almost do the math, but he’s never quite there.
 The story focuses on Albie, and he has to go through some changes.
 His best friend is on a reality show, and their friendship starts to change a little bit.
 He has to go to a new school, and they’re bullies.

 I would suggest a problem novel if you like realistic stories.
 But you don’t necessarily want to deal with something as heavy as a boy trying to the mountain with cancer.
 It is a bit more lighthearted fare.
-Albie’s got some problems that he has to solve as The Penderwicks.
+Albie has some problems that he has to solve, such as The Penderwicks.
 He is a great character, and this one might look a bit thick.

 Absolutely Almost